mathieudutour/kayero/test/index.md

 });
 ```

-You'll notice that Kajero can visualise whatever data you throw at it - it's not just strings and numbers!
+You'll notice that Kayero can visualise whatever data you throw at it - it's not just strings and numbers!
 Here's the whole of my repository data to demonstrate.

 ```javascript; runnable
 return data.joelotter;